chemodun/X4TransactionLogAnalyzer/README.md

 ## Using the app

+- By Transactions
   - Ships transactions tab
     - Browse trades with totals and estimated profit.
-- Toggle “Container”/“Solid” to filter quickly.
+    - Toggle Container/Solid/Liquid/Gas to filter quickly.
+    - Can be sorted by Ship Name/Profit in a Ships List.

   - Ships graphs tab
     - Visualize activity and compare ships.
-  - Double-click a ship in the list to show/hide it on the chart.
+    - **Double-click a ship** in the list to show/hide it on the chart.
+    - Toggled Ship in a List will be have colored similar to the chart.
+    - Toggle Container/Solid/Liquid/Gas to filter quickly.
+    - Can be sorted by Name/Profit in a Ships List.

   - Wares stats tab
     - Histogram of profit by ware with a color legend.
     - Hover bars to see ware name and profit.
+    - Toggle Container/Solid/Liquid/Gas to filter quickly.

+  - Ships by Wares tab
+    - Show Stacked Column chart of ships trading different wares.
+    - Sorted by Profit in descending order.
+    - Wares are colored.
+    - Toggle Container/Solid/Liquid/Gas to filter quickly.

+  - Wares by Ships tab
+    - Show Stacked Column chart of wares traded by different ships.
+    - Sorted by Profit in descending order.
+    - Ships are colored.
+    - Toggle Container/Solid/Liquid/Gas to filter quickly.

+- By Trades
+  - Same as above, but profit is calculated based on actual trades (buy+sell) rather than individual transactions.
+  - This method is more accurate for profit calculation, but may show fewer entries if some ships haven't completed trades yet.

+  - Ships Trades tab
+    - Browse trades with totals and actual profit.
+    - Toggle “With Internal Trades” to filter quickly.
+I.e. trades between your stations can be excluded.
+    - Can be sorted by Ship Name/Profit in a Ships List.
+    - Click a row to see related transactions on a right side.
+  - Ships graphs tab
+    - Visualize activity and compare ships.
+    - **Double-click a ship** in the list to show/hide it on the chart.
+    - Toggled Ship in a List will be have colored similar to the chart.
+    - Toggle “With Internal Trades” to filter quickly.
+    - Can be sorted by Name/Profit in a Ships List.
+  - Wares stats tab
+    - Histogram of profit by ware with a color legend.
+    - Hover bars to see ware name and profit.
+    - Toggle “With Internal Trades” to filter quickly.
+  - Ships by Wares tab
+    - Show Stacked Column chart of ships trading different wares.
+    - Sorted by Profit in descending order.
+    - Wares are colored.
+    - Toggle “With Internal Trades” to filter quickly.
+  - Wares by Ships tab
+    - Show Stacked Column chart of wares traded by different ships.
+    - Sorted by Profit in descending order.
+    - Ships are colored.
+    - Toggle “With Internal Trades” to filter quickly.

+- Configuration tab
+  - Change Game Folder or Save file and reload data.
+  - Optional settings: Load Only Game Language/Load removed objects, Theme (System, Light, Dark).
+  - Quick stats to confirm data loaded (wares, factions, ships, stations, trades, language).

 - Readme tab
   - Shows this guide inside the app for quick reference.